 Basic specification for the IEEE 802.11n standard

 The idea behind the IEEE 802.11n standard was that it would be able to provide much better performance and be able to keep pace with the rapidly growing speeds provided by technologies such as Ethernet.
-The new 802.11n standard boasts an impressive performance, the main points of which are summarized below:
+When 802.11n standard was introduced it offered an impressive level of performance for the time, the main points of which are summarised below:

 |IEEE 802.11n Salient Features|